 The list of teachers and their accomplishments has since grown throughout the years.
 While many children have passed through our classrooms and playgrounds for more than 100 years, we continue to focus our attention on the education of every child.

 We hope you find the information on our district helpful and interesting.
-Should you have questions, please contact our Community Affairs and Marketing department at (480) 730-7195.
+Should you have questions, please contact our Strategic Partnerships and Communication department at (480) 730-7195.

 Number of Schools: 22